teesmile/fmc-presentation-anthonyu/pages/content3.md

 - De-escalation reduces collateral damage to the microbiome and lowers resistance risk.

-- *Example: If vancomycin was started empirically for MRSA, but cultures show MSSA, switch to nafcillin or cefazolin5.*
+- *Example: If vancomycin was started empirically for MRSA, but cultures show MSSA, switch to nafcillin or cefazolinvpvpv.*

 </div>